 Yes for some things.
 There are 30+ citations listed in the article.
 Some collagen benefits have strong research to support them, others benefits are promising but need more research.

-If you’re having digestive or gut issues then you should take collagen first thing in the morning on an empty stomach or with your meals.
+If you’re having digestive or gut issues then the best time to take collagen is first thing in the morning on an empty stomach or with your meals.

-If you’re suffering from joint, tendon or ligament pain then take collagen along with 50mg of vitamin C approximately 1 hour before you exercise for best results.
+For joint, tendon or ligament pain the best time to take collagen is approximately 1 hour before you exercise for best results (be sure to include 50 mg of vitamin c).
 The timing is crucial as your exercise activity helps to shuttle collagen peptides into your tendons and joints

-If you have trouble sleeping then take collagen before bed for improved sleep quality .
+For restful sleep, take collagen before bed for improved sleep quality.

 Does collagen make you gain weight?